 Interestingly, some people with celiac disease don’t experience digestive symptoms.
 Instead, they may experience other symptoms like fatigue, depression and anemia.

 However, these symptoms are also common in many other medical conditions, making celiac disease difficult to diagnose (7).

 Non-Celiac Gluten Sensitivity

-People who are classified as having non-celiac gluten sensitivity do not test positive celiac disease or a wheat allergy.
+People who are classified as having non-celiac gluten sensitivity do not test positive for celiac disease or a wheat allergy.
 However, they still feel uncomfortable after eating gluten (8).

 Symptoms of non-celiac gluten sensitivity are similar to those of celiac disease and include stomach pain, bloating, changes in bowel motions, tiredness and eczema or a rash (2).

 However, non-celiac gluten sensitivity is highly controversial.
 Some experts believe this sensitivity exists, while others believe it is all in people’s heads.

 For example, one study tested this theory on 35 people with non-celiac gluten sensitivity.
 Scientists gave participants both a gluten-free flour and a wheat-based flour at separate times without identifying them.